 - Picture Boxes – These are specialty boxes that vary in size meant for anything from picture frames to pieces of artwork that aren’t valuable enough to require custom crating (more on this next).

 Custom Crates – This is a service that reputable moving companies should offer.
-For particularly valuable items, whether this is artwork, pianos or family heirlooms, a moving company can build custom wooden crates to fit your items snug and perfectly.
+For particularly valuable items, whether this is artwork, pianos, or family heirlooms, a moving company can build custom wooden crates to fit your items snug and perfectly.
 This is the best way to keep valuable items protected though it will most likely cost an extra fee.

 - Plasma Box – Specifically pack flat-screen TVs, this type of box is usually adjustable in size and includes padding as well as corner protection.
 These features ensure your TV fits snugly inside avoiding any damage.

 Just as important as picking the right boxes, packing materials (when packing items yourself) are essential to avoid damage during transit.
 Below are the most common packing materials.
 These items are what most professional moving companies will supply.
-If you need extras, you can also purchase at most home goods retailers.
+If you need extras, you can also purchase them at most home goods retailers.

 - Packing Tape with Dispenser – Great tool to seal up boxes quickly and efficiently.
 For a 1 bedroom move, we recommend buying 5-6 rolls of packing tape.
 Though it may seem to be more than necessary, it never hurts to have extra packing tape on hand.